Vacation Rental Investment Guide · Indian Shores, Florida

 Sunset at the Beach Palms condo pool, Indian Shores.
 The Gulf of Mexico through the palms.
 This is what Cyndee means when she says coming over the bridge and feeling your whole body exhale.
 Photo: Cyndee Haydon, Future Home Realty.

-Indian Shores Vacation Rental Market Outlook 2026
+Is the Indian Shores Florida Vacation Rental Market a Good Investment in 2026?

 "Indian Shores is desirable in all markets.
 With the post-Helene oversupply in Pinellas County and rents still recovering, if someone asked me where to position themselves now to be happy later, I would say get a three-bedroom Gulf-front in Indian Shores.
 I am bullish on Indian Shores, and it is not a coincidence that the majority of my STR investor clients have consistently chosen Indian Shores when buying vacation rental condos, on both sides of Gulf Boulevard."